 Description

-HISTORY: One of a group of boundary posts which were erected to mark the boundary of the Clerkenwell estate given in the mid-C17 as a gift by Sir George Strode to the poor of the parish of Clerkenwell in London.
-Originally there were twenty-five such markers which can be seen on early Ordnance Survey maps.
-The estate was gradually sold off during the C20.
+This marker is part of a group of boundary posts that were established to mark the boundaries of the Clerkenwell estate, which was given in the mid-17th century by Sir George Strode to benefit the poor of the parish of Clerkenwell in London.
+Originally, there were twenty-five such markers, as shown on early Ordnance Survey maps.
+The estate was gradually sold off during the 20th century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.